Aryansh-S/USACO/algo_by_div/README.md

 > How can I tell if an implementation will run in time?

 This is where big $\mathcal{O}$ asymptotic time complexity analysis comes in.
 In the comment preceding each implementation, I've included that implementation's big $\mathcal{O}$ time complexity (basically an approximation for number of operations the implementation takes as a function of the variables it uses).
 As is common in computer science, the logarithm without a base ($\log$) denotes the binary logarithm $\log_2.$ As a rule of thumb for USACO, C++ can handle on the order of $10^8$ fundamental operations per second.
 Get familiar with some common time complexity bounds.
 For instance, if $n \leq 10^5,$ we want a solution $\subseteq \mathcal{O}(n \log n),$ or if $n \leq 20,$ we want one $\subseteq \mathcal{O}(2^n).$ In some cases, though, asymptotic analysis won't cut it and your implementation may exceed the time limit by a small margin.
-Then, we'll have to be careful about the constant factor of the algorithm (constant factor optimization).
+Then, we'll have to optimize the constant factor of the implementation.

-but the abuse of notation here is to clarify that

 > Why not use templates to make these implementations more generic?